dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

 Components of the Runtime affected by a port to a new architecture
 ==================================================================

+This a list of the notable architecture specific components of the .NET runtime.
+The list is not complete, but covers most of the areas where work will need to be done.

 Notable components

 1. The JIT.
 The jit maintains the largest concentration of architecture